Cliff Richard: 1964–1975: Changing circumstances

-As with the other existing rock acts in Britain, Richard's career was affected by the advent of the Beatles and the Mersey sound in 1963 and 1964.
-He continued to be popular, and have hits in the charts throughout the 1960s, though not at the level that he had enjoyed before.
+As with the other contemporary rock acts in Britain, Richard's career was affected by the advent of the Beatles and the Mersey sound in 1963 and 1964.
+He continued to be popular and have hits in the charts throughout the 1960s, though not at the level that he had enjoyed before.
 Nor did doors open to him in the US market; he was not considered part of the British Invasion, and despite four Hot 100 hits (including the top 25 "It's All in the Game") between August 1963 and August 1964, the American public had little awareness of him.

 Although baptised as an Anglican, Richard did not practise the faith in his early years.
-In 1964, he became an active Christian and his faith has become an important aspect of his life.
-Standing up publicly as a Christian affected his career in several ways.
+In 1964, he became an active evangelical Christian and his faith is an important aspect of his life.
+Standing up publicly as an evangelical affected his career in several ways.
 Initially, he believed that he should quit rock 'n' roll, feeling he could no longer be the rocker who had been called a "crude exhibitionist" and "too sexy for TV".
-Richard intended at first to "reform his ways" and become a teacher, but Christian friends advised him not to abandon his career just because he had become an active Christian.
-Soon after, Richard re-emerged, performing with Christian groups and recording some Christian material.
-He still recorded secular songs with the Shadows, but devoted a lot of his time to Christian work, including appearances with the Billy Graham crusades.
-As time progressed, Richard balanced his faith and work, enabling him to remain one of the most popular singers in Britain as well as one of its best-known Christians.
+Richard intended at first to "reform his ways" and become a teacher, but evangelical Christian friends advised him not to abandon his career.
+Soon after, Richard re-emerged, performing with Christian groups and recording some overtly Christian material.
+He still recorded secular songs with the Shadows but devoted a lot of his time to Christian-based work, including appearances with the Billy Graham crusades.
+Over time, Richard balanced his faith and work, enabling him to remain one of the most popular singers in Britain as well as one of its best-known evangelical Christians.

 Richard's 1965 UK No. 12 hit "On My Word" ended a run of 23 consecutive top ten UK hits between "A Voice in the Wilderness" in 1960 to "The Minute You're Gone" in 1965, which, to date, is still a record number of consecutive top ten UK hits for a male artist.
 Richard continued having international hits, including 1967's "The Day I Met Marie", which reached No. 10 in the UK Singles Chart and No. 5 in the Australian charts.

 Richard acted in the 1967 film Two a Penny, released by Billy Graham's World Wide Pictures, in which he played Jamie Hopkins, a young man who gets involved in drug dealing while questioning his life after his girlfriend changes her attitude.
 He released the live album Cliff in Japan in 1967.